 Check out the videos at the bottom of this page for more tips.

 You may choose to make insulating your attic or basement a DIY project, or you may prefer to hire an installer.
-If you have chosen spray foam insulation for your project, it must be installed by a certified professional installer to be eligible for a rebate.
+If you have chosen spray foam insulation for your project, it must be installed by a participating professional installer to be eligible for a rebate.
 If you’d like some professional help, we have a list of installers by area here.

 In addition to installing insulation, installers can provide the answers you will need to get started—like how much insulation you’ll need and what type works best for your project.